vmware-archive/react-starter/README.md

 We have provided an example workflow that talks to an api, using the JSONPlaceholder api and `window.fetch`.
 Using an api requires asynchronous testing, which can be difficult.
 We use [MockPromises](https://github.com/charleshansen/mock-promises) to deal with most of it.

+## Troubleshooting

+### node

+React Starter requires:
+* Node version 4+ (it may work with older versions of node, but node-sass less likely to install correctly).
+* Npm version 3+

+If either of these is an earlier version, you will likely see errors when you run the code.
+If you have installed and then realize you need to change either of these, you will need to `rm -rf node_modules` and `npm install` to make sure dependencies are correctly updated and installed.

+Windows Users: To install node-sass, you will need a C compiler like Visual Studio installed, and probably also Python 2.x